Gibbs Reflective Cycle

 Introduction to Gibbs Reflective Cycle

-The Gibbs Reflective Cycle is a framework used to help individuals reflect on their experiences and learn from them.
+The Gibbs Reflective Cycle is a framework used to help individuals reflect on and learn from their experiences.
 It is widely used in education, healthcare, and other fields where reflection and learning are important.
 The cycle consists of six stages:

 • Portrayal of the experience